MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/troubleshooting.md

 Follow the [instructions](https://docs.microsoft.com/en-us/collaborate/registration) to register using Microsoft Account.

 #### How to find Global Administrator for your Organization
-Finding **Global Administrator** can be be a difficult task, especially if organization is big and office are located in multiple countries.
+Finding **Global Administrator** can be be a difficult task, especially if organization is big and offices are located in multiple countries.

 ##### Using **Azure Portal**: